Best CRM for Customer Service: 15 Tools Compared (2026)

 13. Copper CRM

 Copper CRM is designed to work natively inside Google Workspace.
-It lives in a sidebar within Gmail and Google Calendar, which means agents can manage contacts, log interactions, and update records without leaving their inbox.
-For service teams that rely heavily on Gmail for customer communication, Copper eliminates the context-switching that comes with a separate CRM interface.
+It lives in a sidebar within Gmail and Google Calendar, so agents can manage contacts, log interactions, and update records without leaving their inbox.
+For service teams that rely heavily on Gmail for customer communication, Copper removes the context-switching that comes with a separate CRM interface.

 Key Features: